Mircea Eliade: Religious survivals in the secular world

 Eliade says that secular man cannot escape his bondage to religious thought.
-By its very nature, secularism depends on religion for its sense of identity: by resisting sacred models, by insisting that man make history on his own, secular man identifies himself only through opposition to religious thought: "He [secular man] recognizes himself in proportion as he 'frees' and 'purifies' himself from the 'superstitions' of his ancestors."
-Furthermore, modern man "still retains a large stock of camouflaged myths and degenerated rituals".
+By its very nature, secularism depends on religion for its sense of identity: by resisting sacred models, by insisting that man make history on his own, secular man identifies himself only through opposition to religious thought: "He [secular man] recognizes himself in proportion as he 'frees' and 'purifies' himself from the 'superstitions' of his ancestors."b Furthermore, modern man "still retains a large stock of camouflaged myths and degenerated rituals".
 For example, modern social events still have similarities to traditional initiation rituals, and modern novels feature mythical motifs and themes.
 Finally, secular man still participates in something like the eternal return: by reading modern literature, "modern man succeeds in obtaining an 'escape from time' comparable to the 'emergence from time' effected by myths".

 Eliade sees traces of religious thought even in secular academia.
 He thinks modern scientists are motivated by the religious desire to return to the sacred time of origins: